manuisgod1231-beep/Local-accounts/README.md

 - and after set your username go back to file app and change the name form example.json to misg2733.json

+- now move that local Account file to Amethyst/account

 - why we need to change file name same as username we set?
 - because it not gonna work if username we set and file name doesn’t match